0xCAFEDECAF/VanLiveConnect/README.md

 In the Arduino IDE, go to the "Sketch" menu → "Include Library" → "Manage Libraries...".
 Make sure to install:

-* [Arduino Library for the ESP8266 VAN Bus](https://github.com/0xCAFEDECAF/VanBus) - Need at least version 0.2.2
+* [Arduino Library for the ESP8266 VAN Bus](https://github.com/0xCAFEDECAF/VanBus) - Need at least version 0.2.2.
+  Should that not work, you can always try [latest](https://github.com/0xCAFEDECAF/VanBus/archive/refs/heads/master.zip).
 * [WebSockets Library by Markus Sattler](https://github.com/Links2004/arduinoWebSockets) - Tested with
   version 2.2.0, 2.3.3 and 2.3.4 .